Movatterモバイル変換

 Goals and objectives

-Yad Hanadiv's grantmaking is focused on the areas ofeducation,environment, academic excellence,[1] and the Arab community.[2]
+Yad Hanadiv's support is focused on the areas ofeducation,environment, academic excellence,[1] early childhood, and Arab community.[2]
 It funds and operatesRamat Hanadiv[3] Memorial Gardens and Nature Park and is participating in renewal of theNational Library of Israel, including the construction of a state-of-the-art, 21st-century National Library for the State of Israel.[4]
 Initiatives include advancing precision medicine in Israel,[5][6][7][8] promoting humanities research and teaching,[9] upgrading teachers' professional development,[10][11] Arab employment,[12][13] advancing excellent Arab students in Science and Technology,[14] advancing marine ecosystems and river rehabilitation.[15]

 History